bkupfer/Crops-Markets/README.md

 # Crops and Markets

-An utterly fantastic project starter developed using Django 1.8.
+An utterly fantastic project starter developed using Django 1.8, and my thesis.

 ## Features